Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 Download and install [<b>VMWare Workstation Player</b>](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html.html) and [<b>Windows 10</b> ISO](https://www.microsoft.com/en-us/software-download/windows10).
 Go to [<b>Tenable Nessus Essentials</b>](https://www.tenable.com/products/nessus/nessus-essentials) website to register for an account.
 On the downloads page, select "Tenable Nessus" and choose the version which has your host operating system.
 Click on "Connect via SSL" and create username and password.
 Run VMWare and create new virtual machine using the Windows 10 ISO.
 Ensure to click on "Customize Hardware" and select "Network Adapter" and change to "Bridged" so that the virtual machine will connect directly to the same network as the host machine.
 Install Windows 10 Pro on the virtual machine.

 <h2>IP and Firewall Configuration</h2>
 On the VM PC, run Command Prompt and type "ipconfig" to get the IPv4 Address.
-My IP is 192.168.213.128.
+Our IP is 192.168.213.128.
 <br />
 <br />